joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 The Azure Advisor is an inbuilt tool critical to optimizing the Azure Environment.
 The [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/Cost "Azure Portal - Azure Advisor") needs to be reviewed for Cost recommendations.

 1. The Azure Advisor will recommend Reserved Instances.
 2. The Azure Advisor will recommend if a Virtual Machine runs on a VM size GREATER than what it needs _(based on CPU utilization under 5% in the last 14 days)_.
-If the Azure Advisor reports an overprovisioned machine, you need to investigate its use and then resize it to a more suitable size.
+If the Azure Advisor reports an overprovisioned machine, you need to investigate its use and resize it to a more suitable size.

 ##### Review Azure SQL Databases